berhamindeocampo/BeruPortfolio/README.md

-# Joshua Macapagal - Portfolio
+# Berhamin de Ocampo - Portfolio

 A modern, responsive portfolio website built with **Vue 3** and **Vite**.
 This template showcases your projects, skills, and provides a way for visitors to get in touch.